psu13/mutable-hakyll/posts/need-to-know.md

 people had to solve back in the day because nothing better had been implemented yet.
 Folks were forced to use a lot of awkward implementations of a lot of marginal ideas.
 There is nothing _good_ or _foundational_ about them.
-Like `perl` they were a set of imperfect tools and often painful to use tools that happened to solve some problems people needed solving.
+Like `perl` they were a set of imperfect and often painful to use tools that happened to solve some problems people needed solving.

 However, often old nerds just can't tell the difference between having learned something